smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 “(Discover, Replicate, Innovate)^Repeat"

-Aims to develop and implement of suit of technologies that will support a comprehensive set of data management, analysis and utilization frameworks in support of both basic research and clinical activities
+**Objective** is to develop and implement of suit of technologies that will support a comprehensive set of data management, analysis and utilization frameworks in support of both basic research and clinical activities

 - link between (neuroimaging data, analysis and results)